Baschi's recipe for success? "Shyness combined with slight arrogance"

 Picture: CH Media

 That sounds really nice, but Baschi finds it difficult to accept this support at many times.
-The musician struggles with compliments and just before the "biggest concert of his life anyway".
+The musician struggles with compliments and so shortly before the "biggest concert of his life anyway".

 Baschi keeps asking: "Was it really good?"